Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Asymptotic Properties

-Assumption C1 is standard in the literature and defines our MS estimator.
-Assumption C2 is an implication of Assumptions A1--A2.
+Assumption C1 is standard in the literature (see, e.g., \cite{KimPollard1990} and \cite{SeoOtsu2018}).
+This assumption implies that the maximization of $Q_{n1}(\vartheta)$ need not be exact, and any approximate maximizer close enough to the exact one will be enough for the asymptotic analysis.
+Assumption C2 is an implication of Assumptions A1 and A2.
 We list it as a separate condition here mainly because it is more directly related to our proof process presented in Appendix \ref{appendixB}.
 Assumption C3 strengthens Assumption A4(ii).
-Assumption C4 requires the two conditional probabilities $\kappa _{n}(\bar{\chi})$ and $\kappa ^{+}(\bar{\chi})$ to be smooth enough, which, together with Assumption C3, plays an important role in calculating the expected value of the limiting distribution of the estimator $\hat{\theta}_{n}$.
+Assumption C4 requires the two conditional probabilities $\kappa_{n}(\bar{\chi})$ and $\kappa ^{+}(\bar{\chi})$ to be smooth enough, which, together with Assumption C3, is important for calculating the expected value of the limiting distribution of the estimator $\hat{\theta}_{n}$.

-The smoothness conditions imposed in Assumption C5(i) are also standard in the literature.
-Assumption C5(ii) is made to simplify the proof process and can be relaxed.\footnote{ Here what we really want is to exclude the scenario in which $ \alpha+x_2^{\prime }\beta\rightarrow-\infty$ as $z_2\rightarrow+\infty$.} Assumption C5(iii) essentially places a restriction on the relative tail behavior of observed regressor $z_t$ and unobserved error $\epsilon_t$. \footnote{ Assumption C5(iii) implies $P(\epsilon_2\geq\varsigma+ \sigma_n)=O((nh_{n})^{-1/3})$ for all $\varsigma\in\mathbb{R}$.} As shown in the proof of Theorem \ref{T:limiting_dist} presented in Appendix \ref {appendixB}, this assumption ensures that the bias of the estimator $\hat{ \theta}_{n}$ shrinks sufficiently fast.
+The smoothness conditions imposed in Assumption C5(i) are standard in the literature as well.
+Assumption C5(ii) is made to simplify the proof process and can be relaxed to allow for unbounded support, albeit with more tedious discussions.
+The essential requirement here is to exclude the scenario in which $\alpha + x_2^{\prime} \beta \rightarrow -\infty$ as $z_2 \rightarrow +\infty$.
+Assumption C5(iii) essentially places a restriction on the relative tail behavior of the observed regressor $z_t$ and unobserved error $\epsilon_t$.
+As shown in the proof of Theorem \ref{T:limiting_dist}, this assumption ensures that the bias of the estimator $\hat{ \theta}_{n}$ shrinks sufficiently fast.
+If this condition is violated, the bias term dominates the distribution, and inferences are not possible.
 It is worth noting that such condition plays a crucial role in determining the rate of convergence of estimators based on ``irregular identification'' strategies including the ``identification at infinity'' as a special case.
 See \cite {khan2010irregular} for an in-depth investigation on this issue.